Chapter 12.32

 X. No person shall smoke or light cigarettes, cigars, tobacco or other smoking material, including electronic nicotine delivery devices including, but not limited to, electronic cigarettes, vapor cigarettes or similar products, within city parks or on city trails.
 The city’s golf course is excluded from this regulation.

-The sale, possession or consumption of alcoholic beverages, including unopened beverage containers, is prohibited in city public parks.
+The sale, possession or consumption of alcoholic beverages, including unopened beverage containers, is prohibited on city property and in city public parks except as may be permitted by the parks and recreation director or designee at the city’s golf course or for events.

 12.32.040 Permits.

-A. No person shall engage in sale of any merchandise or services or operate any concession within any public park without a permit previously obtained from the park and recreation department.
+A. No person shall engage in sale of any merchandise or services or operate any concession at any city property, including any public park without a permit previously obtained from the park and recreation department.
 Such permit shall include the posting of cash, cashier’s check, or bond, in the amount as established by resolution of the city council to guarantee the cleanup of the area.

-B. No person shall use a city park for a public event without first obtaining the necessary permit from the Tumwater police department.
+B. No person shall use city property, including any city park, for any event without first obtaining the necessary reservation from the parks and recreation department and permit from the city clerk.
 The fee for such use shall be established by resolution of the city council.

 12.32.050 Vendors.

-Any person, firm, or corporation wishing to sell or distribute any product in Tumwater public parks must contact the finance department (business licenses) to ensure compliance with TMC Chapter 5.04, Business Licenses.
+In addition to obtaining a permit from the park and recreation department, any person, firm, or corporation wishing to sell or distribute any product must contact the finance department (business licenses) to ensure compliance with TMC Chapter 5.04, Business Licenses.

 12.32.055 Violation – Exclusion.

-A. Individuals or user groups may be banned from using specific city parks/facilities for behavior or cause.
-The parks and recreation director or designee may, by delivering an exclusion notice in person or by certified mail, exclude from a city park, anyone who within a city park:
+A. Individuals or user groups may be banned from using specific city property, parks, or facilities for behavior or cause.
+The parks and recreation director or other code enforcement official or officer may, by delivering an exclusion notice in person or by certified mail, exclude anyone who within a city park or property:

 1. Violates any provision of this chapter; or